< Back

 Michelangelo assisted Sebastiano with compositional drawings according to Vasari, and there are studies in red chalk attributed to him in the British Museum for the figures of Lazarus and the two attendants.
 Michelangelo subsequently re-used the design for Lazarus for the figure, reclining on a terrestrial globe, in his Il Sogno (‘The Dream’) of about 1533.
 (The presentational drawing is in the Courtauld Institute Galleries, but there are numerous drawn, engraved and painted copies.)
 The altarpiece was finished by 1 May 1519, and was probably sent from Rome to Narbonne the following year.
 It was removed from the chapter house early in the eighteenth century by the Regent Philippe, Duc d’Orléans, and was bought at the Orléans sale in London in 1798 for 3,500 guineas by John Julius Angerstein, a marine insurance underwriter at Lloyd's.
 Angerstein’s collection of thirty-eight pictures was purchased by the Treasury in 1824 and formed the nucleus of the new National Gallery.

 The picture is considerably damaged.
-Much of the damage was probably done when it was transferred from panel to canvas in Paris in 1771.
 Numerous small paint losses, scattered across the whole surface, are concealed by retouching.
-To prevent further flaking, the painting was remounted in 1966 onto a synthetic panel.
+Much of the damage was probably done when the picture was transferred from panel to canvas in Paris in 1771.
+After its acquisition by Angerstein, the picture was restored by the Anglo-American history painter Benjamin West, whose intervention is said to be most evident in Lazarus's damaged right leg.
+After repeated efforts to prevent further flaking (treatments are recorded in 1929, 1941, 1951 and 1958), the picture was remounted in 1966 onto a synthetic panel.
 The picture has darkened as the paint layers, applied over grey-brown priming, have thinned, and some pigments have discoloured badly with age.
 The greens of the grass and foliage have turned dark brown, and Christ's red robe has faded to pink.
 The imposing frame dates only from 2017, but incorporates an antique entablature and pair of antique columns.
 The base (predella) is a modern copy of a fragment of the original frame that survives in Narbonne Cathedral.

 *Madonna and Child with St Joseph, the Baptist and a Donor.
 Wood, 98 x 107.

 In the left background, the adult Baptist points towards the Christ Child.
 On the right, Joseph slumbers on his bench.
 Berenson (1938) suggested that the donor – kneeling under the Virgin’s protective arm – might be Pierfrancesco Borgherini.
 He connected the picture with a letter of 1 March 1517 by Leonardo Sellajo to Michelangelo, which reports Sebastiano as saying that he would like a cartoon by Michelangelo from which to paint a picture for Borgherini.
 It seems that Borgherini had rejected a picture that Andrea del Sarto had sent him in Rome, and he wanted Sebastiano to paint a replacement.
 The case for identifiying the National Gallery Holy Family with the Borgherini commission is strengthened by the recent discovery that the picture is inscribed with the date 1517 (on the arm of the Virgin's chair).
+There is no evidence that Michelangelo ever supplied Sebastiano with a finished cartoon for the painting.
+But he could have given him a small red chalk sketch (now in the Boijmans Van Beuningen Museum at Rotterdam), which shows the Virgin and Child in a basically similar pose.
 First certainly recorded in 1780 in the collection of Carlo Cambiaso at Genoa.
 Bought by the National Gallery from the Earl of Northbrook in 1895.

 A Lady as St Agatha.
 Canvas, 92 x 75.